 Part 1: Overview

 1. Please upload a photo or two of your lab to the iGEM 2021 server (include your team name in the file

 Instructions on how to upload an image to our servers can be found

-2. Describe the goal of your project: what is your engineered organism supposed to do?
-Please include specific technical details and names of important parts.
+2. Describe the goal of your project: what is your engineered organism (or other synthetic biology

-(Even though your project might change, please describe the main project idea you are working on right now.
-See the example answers for help.)
+idea you are working on right now.
+See the example answers for help.

 Bad example answers (not enough detail)

 "We are engineering E. coli to cure liver cancer."

 "Climate change is a very important problem.
 Our algae will reduce CO2 emissions and fight